kthomas4031/logAnalyzer/docs/docs/project-roadmap.md

 # Part 2 | PrizmDoctor: Doc Brown

 [PrizmDoctor: Doc Brown](https://git.jpg.com/support/PrizmDoctor) will analyze those log and config files to determine potential issues with an installation.
+In this portion of the project, a module system will be implemented to make the application pluggable in order to easily analyze different schemas as well as any other options that might change over time.

 <!--truncate-->